kpe/docker-taskwarrior-taskserver/README.md

 # about
-A GCP docker image for [taskwarrior](https://github.com/GothenburgBitFactory/taskserver/releases/tag/s1.2.0)'s [taskserver](https://github.com/GothenburgBitFactory/taskserver)
+A GCP docker image for [taskwarrior](https://github.com/GothenburgBitFactory/taskswarrior)'s [taskserver](https://github.com/GothenburgBitFactory/taskserver)

 Forked from https://github.com/j6s/docker-taskwarrior-taskserver
 and modified for GCP - build with cloudbuild run in GCE).

 # gcp
-To run in GCP build with cloudbuild, and make sure to run the container as priviliged, mounting /dev/fuse.
+To run in GCP build with cloudbuild, and make sure to run the container as `--priviliged`, mounting `/dev/fuse` read-only.

 # client config
 Check the logs in the running container for instructions, i.e.: